Toyota Tacoma Interior

 - "There are a lot of plastic surfaces, but for a utilitarian vehicle, this makes sense." -- Automobile Magazine (2013)

 - "Tacoma's interior is well finished, with materials that are appropriately utilitarian.
 Unlike its rivals, the ambiance stops short of feeling low-buck." -- Consumer Guide (2013)

-The Tacoma comes standard with Entune audio, which includes a 6.1-inch touch screen, USB and auxiliary inputs and Bluetooth.
-Optional features include power windows, door locks and mirrors, a backup camera, Entune Plus (which adds HD Radio and satellite radio), the Entune App Suite (which integrates apps like Pandora and iHeartRadio when paired with a compatible smartphone), navigation, a seven-speaker stereo system, keyless entry and cruise control.
+Toyota's Entune audio system is standard in the 2015 Tacoma, and it includes a 6.1-inch touch screen, Bluetooth and USB and auxiliary inputs.
+Options include a rearview camera, HD Radio, satellite radio, the Entune App Suite (which integrates smartphone apps like Pandora and iHeartRadio), navigation, a JBL stereo system, keyless entry and cruise control.

 - "Steering-wheel-mounted controls for the audio and available Bluetooth are a welcome touch." -- Kelley Blue Book (2013)

 The 2015 Tacoma Access Cab has a 6-foot bed, while Double Cab models are available with either a 5- or 6-foot bed.
 Reviewers appreciate the Tacoma's dent-resistant bed, and say that the available bed-mounted power outlet can be handy when tailgating or camping.
 Others note that there are plenty of storage places in the cab for smaller items, and that both models have plenty of storage space when the rear seats are folded.